We feature the best remote desktop software to make it easy to control and access PCs and deploy software remotely.

 With one of the remote desktop access applications we’ve listed below, you will be able to do any one of a number of things.

 For example, you could use your personal smartphone to access and manage files on your business PC or office laptop without having to leave your home.
-Having this versatility is great, especially during periods of sickness or difficulty when you’re unable to physically go to the office as it is the case now.
+Having this versatility is great, particularly during periods of sickness or difficulty when you’re unable to physically go to the office- as is often the case now with the current popularity of remote work given the ongoing COVID-19 pandemic.

-No wonder that searches related to remote desktop have shot up significantly over the past few months as businesses scramble to find more about remote access.
+It’s little wonder that searches related to remote desktop software have continued to grow significantly over the past few months with businesses scrambling to learn more about remote access to support their workforce.

 Remote access 10 Macs or Windows PC for only $3.98 (opens in new tab)